Amin-MAG/My-Notes/English/My Own Personal Dictionary.md

     - They barter food for services.
     - The barter service.

+## Burst

+- **Burst into** - to suddenly begin to make a sound
+    - Suddenly, the group burst into laughter.
+- **Burst into flames** - to start to burn very strongly
+    - Their car crashed and burst into flames.
+- **Burst through** - To break through something
+    - Crowds burst through the barriers and run onto the pitch.

 ## Commodity

 - Merchandise
     - Labor is bought and sold like any other commodity.

+## Contend

+- To compete against someone to gain something
+    - Three armed groups are **contending for** power.
+- To argue, insist
+    - Some astronomers **contend that** the universe may be younger than previously thought.

 ## Cultivation